coda/packs-sdk/docs/reference/sdk/types/core.PropertyIdentifier.md

 Ƭ **PropertyIdentifier**<`K`\>: `K` \| `string` \| `PropertyIdentifierDetails`

-An identifier for an object schema property that comprises of either an exact property match with the top-level `properties or a json path (https://github.com/json-path/JsonPath) to a nested property.
+An identifier for an object schema property that is comprised of either an exact property match with the top-level `properties or a json path (https://github.com/json-path/JsonPath) to a nested property.

 #### Type parameters